nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
 This is not perfectly comapred with the accuracy on the test set.
-Seems model has not captures certain patters and there is a potential for improvement.
+Seems model has not captured certain patters and there is a potential for improvement.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+#### 3. Description on  how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The most probabale class predictions are reflected below